 There is no dollar limitation placed on Work Orders under a Project Specific Open End Agreement.
 However, the total dollar amount of the Open End Agreement must be monitored on a regular basis in order to maintain a reasonable total cost of all anticipated Work Order's under the advertised scope.

-If the District has a Certified Negotiator, the District is authorized to pegotiate, create, and submit the legal

 If the District has a Certified Negotiator, the District is authorized to negotiate, create, and submit the legal agreement for Project Specific Open End Work Orders and Amendments which are less than \$1,000,000.

-For Work Orders greater than \$1,000,000 or when a District does not have a Certified Negotiator, only a CMS Negotiation Engineer is authorized to negotiate the cost of a Project Specific Open End Work Order and Amendment(s) and follow through the execution process.
+For Work Orders greater than \$1,000,000 or when a District does not have a Certified Negotiator, only a CMD Negotiation Engineer is authorized to negotiate the cost of a Project Specific Open End Work Order and Amendment(s) and follow through the execution process.